House Rules

 - Changing weather

-- The magnificent uncertainty of being alive and very small
+- The great uncertainty of being alive and very small

 The Insect Hotel Philosophy